Cushion and

 A pelvic obliquity build-up is a customized adjustment added to one side of a cushion to correct or accommodate uneven pelvic height.
 It helps level a reducible obliquity or safely support a non-reducible one to improve alignment, comfort, and pressure distribution.

-Notching the Cushion for the Back Canes
+Notching the Cushion

-BACK SUPPORT ACCESSORY MODIFICATION OPTIONS
+BACK SUPPORT MODIFICATION

-The following is an at-a-glance reference to a few back support
+The following is an at-a-glance reference to a few back support accessory modifications available through Matrix Seating Systems.

 The Universal Headrest Mount provides a stable, standardized interface for attaching most industry headrest systems.
 Designed for seamless compatibility and easy installation, it allows clinicians to position the headrest precisely for optimal comfort, alignment, and support.
 Ideal for users requiring consistent head and neck positioning throughout the day.

-ACCESSORY MOUNTING RAILS (on Headrest Mount)
+(on Headrest Mount)

 Accessory Mounting Rails offer a clean, integrated solution for attaching secondary supports and equipment to the back support.
 These rails eliminate the need for drilling and allow easy installation of items such as lateral supports, communication devices, oxygen tank brackets, and custom hardware.
 They offer clutter-free hardware integration.